pingcap/community/votes/0550-sylzd-as-tidb-reviewer.md

 ## Proposal

-[@sylzd](https://github.com/sylzd) has been working on `pingcap/tidb` for several months, he has made contributions to varity of the components of TiDB(privileges, planner, statistics, executor, DDL...).
+[@sylzd](https://github.com/sylzd) has been working on `pingcap/tidb` for several months, he has made contributions to variety of the components of TiDB(privileges, planner, statistics, executor, DDL...).
 IMO he shows good technical inspection from the discussions in the PRs.
-Also, @sylzd paticipated in the developments of 'temporary table' and and finished a series of TODOs(#27323, #26775, #27363..).
+Also, @sylzd participated in the developments of 'temporary table' and finished a series of TODOs(#27323, #26775, #27363..).
 The details of his contributions are listed as follow:

 * [Authored pull requests](https://github.com/pingcap/tidb/commits?author=sylzd).